Artillex-Studios/Documentation/Writerside/topics/AxAuctions-Developer-API.md

 Create your implementation for all these methods, after that is done, you will have to register it by using the `com.artillexstudios.axauctions.hooks.HookManager.registerCurrencyHook()` method, for the plugin parameter give the instance of your plugin's main class.

+> You should register it in the `AxAuctionsLoadEvent` api event with a listener to guarantee that the plugin can use your currency.
+{style="warning"}

 And if all of this is done, congratulations, you have added a new currency to AxAuctions!